wp-plugins/woocommerce-checkout-manager/readme.txt

 * CHINESE by Sid Lo

-Would you like this plugin translated in your own language? or Perhaps help us translate?
+Would you like this plugin translated in your own language?
-You can put in an request at [Contact Form](http://www.trottyzone.com/contact-us/).
+Do you want to update an existing translation?

+Find out how at [Translating WooCommerce Checkout Manager in your Language](http://www.trottyzone.com/translating-woocommerce-checkout-manager-in-your-language/).

 = ------------ THANK YOU FOR DOWNLOADING ------------ =